 It is important to understand basic Spanish.
 Often work is done with locals who have very little English.
 I am looking forward to getting to know you.
 Sharing and learning together.
 Come spread your positive energy

-Accommodation is camling style, a tent or hammock under a trap.
-I have 2 one person tents and a 2 person tent.
-Inflatable air matresses and sheets are provided for each tent.
+Accommodation: bunk bed, tent or hammock, sheets provided.
 Please bring a sleeping bag if you get cold easily, as it can get cool at night.
 As mentioned the shower is the river.
 If you have natural soaps the better.
 I am looking to learn the process of making natural soap and selling them.
 Great if you know how to make them.
 I have a dry toilet out back, no flush, just wood shavings.
 Yes natural for now.

 Rio Ancho is about 2hrs from Santa Marta.
 Make sure you get on a bus going to Rio Hacha or Maico, get off one stop after Palomino.
 If you don’t ask most buses stop at Palomino and then you have to make another connection to Rio Ancho.
 Cost of transportation not included

-Lunch varies from sandwiches to soups to typical food here rice and beans with salad and portion of protein.
-Cooking duties will be shared as part of volunteer hour.
+Lunch will be provided. varies from sandwiches to soups to typical food here rice and beans with salad and portion of protein.
 Breakfasts and dinners well be communal or you can choose to eat in town or cook solo.
-The kitchen is available to use as is rice, lentils, oats and general spices.
+The kitchen is available to use.

 At the moment only Claro phone company works in this town.
 SIM cards can bought in several stores in town.
 There is an internet shop in town, open almost everyday.

 As for cash machine.
 Mingeuo the town over has a machine.
-It general cost $4mil pesos each way.
-I do not believe you can pay by credit card for purchase in this town.
+It general cost $5mil pesos each way.
+You can purchase groceries at one store in town by credit card if you need to stock up on snacks and basics.

 Please be aware that this is the jungle yes there are insects, spiders, snakes, poisonous ones too, scorpions, and ticks, so take precautions, bring boots if you have them, long sleeves shirts, long pants ( I had to buy some after 3 days.
 Bug repellent, NoPicka, works well.
 The days can be hot and humid average 30 degrees.
 If we can, I like to start the day early, on the task by 6/7am, before the heat.
 If needed, some tasks may be done at split times.
 Start in the morning and finish later in the day.
 Refreshments will be provided throughout the day.